Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 Colts stats and trends

-- Thus far this year Indianapolis has two wins against the spread.
+- Thus far this season Indianapolis has two wins against the spread.

 - Indianapolis' games this season have hit the over on two of four set point totals (50%).